 Nearly every weekend in the summer in Colorado they would run off with their tent to forest service land all over the state.
 Along the way, they fell in love with living in the wild.

 Then Bobby started saying “I want to live nowhere.”
 They didn’t know what that meant at the time but it was a feeling, a call to live a different kind of life.
 They say that they kind of accidentally stumbled upon Van Life.

-The feeling grew to an idea when they ran into a fellow backpacker at Rocky Mountain National Park.
+The feeling grew into an idea when they ran into a fellow backpacker at Rocky Mountain National Park.
 Small talk at the permit office led to him telling them that he lived “nowhere” (he had a permit at the Grand Canyon next month and he’d see where next from there).